oddy-boop/Edusync-git/src/supabase/policies.md

 -- ==================================================================

 -- Table: user_roles
--- **FIXED**: Admins can now read all roles, which is required for them -- to be able to list users and join their profile tables correctly.
 CREATE POLICY "Admins can manage roles, users can read their own" ON public.user_roles FOR ALL
   USING (